o3de/o3de.org/content/docs/userguide/assets/process/python/register.md

 ---
-description: ' Register your Python Asset Builder for your &ALYlong; project. '
+description: ' Register your Python Asset Builder for your Amazon Lumberyard project. '
 title: Register a Python Asset Builder
 ---
 # Register a Python Asset Builder {#python-asset-builder-register}